SobczakMateusz05/euroTypeApp/README.md

 ## Project Assumptions

 This web application was created to **typing euro 2024 matches** for closed group of friends.
-Can be user to bigger group and diffrent matches.
+Can be use for bigger group and diffrent matches.
 Created in polish language (you can translate all to your own language).

 ## Technology Stack